pepememe1/The-fisrt-project-Student-Journal-/README.md

 # The-fisrt-project-Student-Journal-
 A simple Python program using libraries and QT5.
 The program is based on a log of student homework grades.
+It includes features for exporting tables to MS Excel, changing column widths, and displaying statistics and versions.
+It also saves each student and their grades to a JSON file.
+This means that if you accidentally close the program or your PC shuts down, the data will be preserved.
+You can also delete and create new tables.
+The program is still in its early stages.